Healthy Footnotes

 Fallen Arches

 When flat feet develop in adulthood, they’re called fallen arches.
-Fallen arches are sudden onsets of flattened arches (i.e. arches that have “fallen” from their once normal position) on one or both feet.
+Fallen arches are sudden onsets of flattened arches (i.e. a normal arch that has “fallen” from its once normal position) on one or both feet.
 The development of this condition is often accompanied by pain, swelling, inflammation, and discomfort.
-If left untreated, the foot can begin to turn outward over time, and the pain can intensify as the dropped arch changes the bone structure of the foot.
+If left untreated, the foot can begin to turn outward over time, and the foot and heel pain can intensify as the dropped arch changes the bone structure of the foot.

 Fallen arches can be caused by any number of factors, but some of the most common culprits include: